InquisitiveAS/InquisitiveAS/README.md

 ### Hi there 👋

+:man:	I'm Abhishek S Shinde
+🔭 I’m currently working on ...
+📫 How to reach me: ..

 <!--
 **InquisitiveAS/InquisitiveAS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.